James Baker: Education and pre-political career

-Baker attended the private preparatory academy the Kinkaid School in Houston, where his father was chairman of the board, until 1946.
+Baker attended the private preparatory academy, the Kinkaid School in Houston, where his father was chairman of the board, until 1946.
 For his final two years of school, Baker attended the Hill School, a boarding school in Pottstown, Pennsylvania attended by his father and late uncle.

 After boarding school, Baker attended Princeton University.
 Though his grades were middling, his father was a Princeton alumnus and wrote to the school more than a year before Baker applied to lobby for his admission.
-While at Princeton, Baker, by his own admission, "went wild" and joined multiple drinking societies, including the 21 Club and the "Right Wing Club" (named because members would use their right arms when drinking).
+While at Princeton, Baker, by his own admission, "went wild" and joined multiple drinking societies, including the 21 Club, the Ivy Club and the "Right Wing Club" (named because members would use their right arms when drinking).
 In 1952, Baker completed his history degree with a 188-page senior thesis, titled "Two Sides of the Conflict: Bevin vs. Bevan," under the supervision of Walter P. Hall.

 During the Korean War, Baker served for six months on the USS Monrovia (pictured) in the Mediterranean Sea.

 Soon after the outset of the Korean War, while at Princeton, Baker joined a U.S. Marine officer training program to avoid being drafted before he finished college.
 Baker went on active duty with the Marines from his graduation in 1952 to 1954.
-After months of basic training, he was originally assigned to lead an infantry platoon which may have taken him to the front in Korea.
+After months of basic training, he was originally assigned to lead an infantry platoon, which may have taken him to the front in Korea.
 Baker instead requested to be assigned as a naval gunfire spotter.
 Baker received the assignment and served for six months in the Mediterranean Sea aboard the as first lieutenant.
 Baker remained in the Marine Corps Reserve until 1958, rising to the rank of captain.

-After his mandatory two years of active duty service, Baker began attending the University of Texas School of Law, his father's alma mater.
+After his mandatory two years of active duty, Baker began attending the University of Texas School of Law, his father's alma mater.
 He considered attending law school in the northeast, but chose the University of Texas due to his family connection and greater compatibility with a Texas-based law career.
-At the urging of his father, he joined the Phi Delta Theta fraternity and underwent severe hazing rituals:"I went through hell.
-I had these young kids that were five and six years younger than I was telling me, ‘Sit on that ice block in burlap,’ and they would drop raw eggs down my throat.
+At the urging of his father, he joined the Phi Delta Theta fraternity and underwent severe hazing rituals:

+I went through hell.
+I had these young kids who were five and six years younger than I was telling me, "Sit on that ice block in burlap," and they would drop raw eggs down my throat.
 I did all that for my dad.
-He wanted me to do it.”In November 1953, while enlisted, Baker married his first wife and sired his first child soon after.
-While he received a dispensation from the army under the G.I.
+He wanted me to do it.

+In November 1953, while enlisted, Baker married his first wife, and had his first child soon after.
+While he received a dispensation from the Army under the G.I.
 Bill, Baker also received a monthly allowance from his father to help him support his wife and child while in school.